Can I Use a Registered Agent Address as My Business Address?

 Step 7 – Close the loop (consistency check).

-Re-read your state record, IRS notice of change, bank profile, license certificates, website footer, and invoices to confirm the same business address appears in the right places—and that your mailing address and registered office address are only used for their proper roles.
+Re-read your state record, IRS notice of change, bank profile, license certificates, website footer, and invoices to confirm the same business address appears in the right places.
+And that your mailing address and registered office address are only used for their proper roles.

-Pro tip: Put a 15-minute, quarterly reminder on your calendar to review state records and your annual report draft.
+Put a 15-minute, quarterly reminder on your calendar to review state records and your annual report draft.
 It’s easier to maintain a registered agent, principal office, and mailing address correctly than to clean up misaligned data later.

 ❓ Questions to Ask